Links on Android Authority may earn us a commission. Learn more.

-Samsung is gearing up to reveal its first foldable device later this week, and LG and Huawei are set to follow in 2019.
+Samsung is gearing up to reveal its first foldable device in February, and other phone makers are set to follow in 2019.
 However, as near as its announcement seems, Samsung’s already lost its chance at “world’s first” bragging rights.
 That honor went to a tiny company most people haven’t heard of.

 I recently went hands-on with the Royole FlexPai, the world’s first foldable smartphone.
 Here are my thoughts.